magical-mishka/tcw-chrome-extension/README.md

 1. Log in or sign up to thiscodeworks.com
 2. Anytime you see a code snippet, click the "Save Code" button underneath to save that individual snippet.
 3. You can save the whole webpage by clicking the button in the toolbar.

+## Change log

+v 0.2 - Fixed bug where ()' were not encoded breaking the link to save code snippet.